Profile Optimization

 Define a Clear Educator Positioning

-A strong educator positioning makes the profile instantly legible.
-One sentence should communicate who gets helped, what gets improved, and where the expertise sits.
-This is not personal branding fluff, it is a filter that attracts relevant connections and repels random noise.
+A strong educator positioning makes the profile instantly understandable.
+One sentence should communicate who is helped, what is improved, and where the expertise resides.
+This is not personal branding fluff; it is a filter that attracts relevant connections and repels random noise.

 A positioning can be built from one primary axis and one specialty.
 Primary axis examples include grade level, subject, student population, or role type.
-Specialty examples include literacy, SEL, neurodiversity, STEM, project-based learning, assessment design, teacher training, curriculum development, school leadership, instructional design, learning analytics, or edtech implementation.
+Specialty examples include literacy, social-emotional learning, neurodiversity, STEM, project-based learning, assessment design, teacher training, curriculum development, school leadership, instructional design, learning analytics, or educational technology implementation.

 Examples of impact headlines for educators: